What is a Keyhole Garden?

 Final Thoughts on Keyhole Gardens

-Get other companion planting ideas from one of my favorite new books – The Mix & Match Guide to Companion Planting, learn about other Permaculture Principles to use in your yard and review other Drought Buster Strategies.
+Get other companion planting ideas from one of my favorite new books – The Mix & Match Guide to Companion Planting, learn about other Permaculture Principles to use in your yard, and review other Drought Buster Strategies.

 Have you used the Keyhole Garden concept in your yard?
 Share your successes (and failures) with raised bed gardening in the comments below.
+It’s what makes the community on our website so great.